Privacy and Cookies

 If you have opted-in for third party information, you agree that you are aged 13 or over and can give your own consent, or that you have your parents/guardians consent to opt-in to these newsletter if you are under 13 years of age.

 We may use your personal information to send you promotional material about third party products and services that we think would be of interest to you including third party offers, advertisements, competitions, by email or online.

 You may request details of the personal information which we hold under the Data Protection Act 1998.
-A small fee is payable and if you would like a copy then please write to us at Marlborough House, Headley Road, Grayshott, Surrey.
-GU26 6LG
+A small fee is payable and if you would like a copy then please write to us at Olive Studio, Grange Road, Tilford, Farnham, Surrey, GU10 2DQ

 If you believe that any information we are holding on you is incomplete or incorrect then please write to us at the above address and we will promptly correct any information as required.

 Once we have received your data we will ensure that it is treated with the utmost respect and in accordance with the Data Protection Act 1998 and any applicable regulations.
 Your data will be stored on our secure server within the UK.
 We follow strict security procedures in order that the data we collect is stored and disclosed appropriately and securely.
 Unfortunately the transmission of information via the internet is not completely secure.
 Although DJ Murphy (Publishers) Ltd will do its best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.